 2012 – 2024

 In 2012, the designers did a little “work on mistakes,” correcting the picture’s shape.
-So, the geometric shapes became clearer and acquired sharp corners.
+So, the geometric shapes became clearer and sharper.
 The image now consists of two inverted orange crescents.
 In the main logo, the text is gray and at the bottom.
-But there is another option, where the orange inscription “Crunchyroll” is located in the old-fashioned way on the right.
+But there is another option in which the orange “Crunchyroll” inscription is placed in the old-fashioned way on the right.

-The streaming service’s current emblem is similar to sushi, including the main character from the Canadian animated series Yam Roll.
+The streaming service’s current emblem resembles sushi and features the main character from the Canadian animated series Yam Roll.
 It can be assumed that this is the dish called Yam Roll.
 Then, the orange circle inside denotes sweet potatoes, and the white layer symbolizes rice.

-However, some believe that Crunchyroll’s branding looks like a large eye with a pupil.
+However, some believe Crunchyroll’s branding resembles a large eye with a pupil.
 And there is some truth in this because he resembles Shoujo-Manga Eye.
 If both versions are true, the logo combines two Japanese pop clichés: sushi rolls and an anime-style eye.
 It also matches the Okinawa Prefecture flag when turned over.

 2024 – today

 The Crunchyroll logo has become brighter and more noticeable, directly related to the brand’s growth and expansion.
-The main color is a rich orange, which evokes energy, positivity, and creativity associations.
-This color is perfect for a company distributing anime content, as it symbolizes warmth and cheerfulness—the feelings viewers want to experience when watching their favorite shows.
+The main color is a rich orange that evokes energy, positivity, and creativity.
+This color is perfect for a company distributing anime content, as it symbolizes warmth and cheerfulness, the feelings viewers want to experience when watching their favorite shows.

 The symbol on the left is a circle with smooth inner lines.
 It resembles part of a spiral or an eye, which may refer to the dynamic nature of anime or the idea of continuous movement and development.
-It can also reference Japanese culture, anime, or the concept of growth and progress as Crunchyroll continuously expands and adds new content.
-The circular shape creates a sense of completeness and harmony, emphasizing the company has a well-established operation system.
+It can also reference Japanese culture, anime, or the concept of growth and progress as Crunchyroll continues to expand and add new content.
+The circular shape creates a sense of completeness and harmony, emphasizing that the company has a well-established operation system.

-The font of the brand name now begins with a capital “C,” giving the logo a more serious and official look.
+The brand name’s font now begins with a capital “C,” giving the logo a more serious, official look.
 However, the rounded font shapes maintain a friendly and approachable style, making the brand accessible to a broad audience.
 The bold and clear text highlights the company’s confidence in its product.

-The orange color and a clean and simple font show that the company is focused on positivity and openness.
-This logo symbolizes the connection between the company and its viewers—easy, simple, and fun.
+The orange color and a clean, simple font convey that the company is focused on positivity and openness.
+This logo symbolizes the company’s connection with its viewers easily, simply, and in a fun way.

 Font and Colors

 The logo’s color scheme is monotonous.
-The pumpkin shade of orange is mainly used, matching the roll’s filling color.
+The pumpkin-orange shade is most often used, matching the roll’s filling color.
 The word can be dark gray if it is at the bottom of the orange when moved to the right.

 FAQ